liufly/liufly.github.io/_publications/naacl-2018-entnet.md

 collection: publications
 permalink: /publication/naacl-2018-entnet
 date: 2018-06-02
-venue: 'Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics – Human Language Technologies (NAACL HLT 2018)'
+venue: 'Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics – Human Language Technologies'
 paperurl: 'http://aclweb.org/anthology/N18-2045'
 paperurltext: 'Link to ACL anthology'
-citation: '<b>Fei Liu</b>, Trevor Cohn and Timothy Baldwin (2018) <a href="http://liufly.github.io/files/papers/naaclhlt-2018.pdf"><u>Recurrent Entity Networks with Delayed Memory Update for Targeted Aspect-based Sentiment Analysis</u></a>, In <i>Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics – Human Language Technologies (NAACL HLT 2018)</i>, New Orleans, USA, pp. 278-283.'
+citation: '<b>Fei Liu</b>, Trevor Cohn and Timothy Baldwin (2018) <a href="http://liufly.github.io/files/papers/naaclhlt-2018.pdf"><u>Recurrent Entity Networks with Delayed Memory Update for Targeted Aspect-based Sentiment Analysis</u></a>, In <i>Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics – Human Language Technologies</i>, New Orleans, USA, pp. 278-283.'
 ---

 ```
 @InProceedings{Liu+:2018,
   author    = {Liu, Fei  and Cohn, Trevor and Baldwin, Timothy},
   title     = {Recurrent Entity Networks with Delayed Memory Update for Targeted Aspect-based Sentiment Analysis},
-  booktitle = {Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL HLT 2018)},
+  booktitle = {Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies},
   year      = {2018},
   address   = {New Orleans, USA},
   pages     = {278--283}